marcelzwiers/didi/README.md

 # Donders Institute Diffusion Imaging (DIDI) toolkit

-Add the didi path to your Matlab path without subdirectories and run the main function from the commandline:
+Add the didi path to your Matlab path (without the subdirectories) and run the main function:
 ```
 dd_basicproc
 ```